amitxv/PC-Tuning/docs/post-install.md

 - See [How to persistently disable XHCI Interrupt Moderation | BoringBoredom](https://github.com/BoringBoredom/PC-Optimization-Hub/blob/main/content/xhci%20imod/xhci%20imod.md)

-- Microsoft Vulnerable Driver Blocklist may need to be disabled with the command below in order to load the [RWEverything](http://rweverything.com) driver however a handful of in-game anticheats do not adhere to disabling the blocklist (e.g. CS2, THE FINALS)
+- Microsoft Vulnerable Driver Blocklist may need to be disabled with the command below in order to load the [RWEverything](http://rweverything.com) driver however a handful of in-game anti-cheats do not adhere to disabling the blocklist (e.g. CS2, THE FINALS)

     ```bat
     reg add "HKLM\SYSTEM\CurrentControlSet\Control\CI\Config" /v "VulnerableDriverBlocklistEnable" /t REG_DWORD /d "0" /f